IEEEBerkeley/hope-www/labs/charger/schematic.rst

   You're now ready for checkoff.
 Show an instructor your BOM.

-  If you have time, you may proceed.
-Otherwise, we'll resume next week.
+  If you have time, you may proceed on your own.
+Otherwise, we'll resume next week with more guidance.

 Schematic Drawing